The econometrics of happiness: Are we underestimating the returns to education and income?: Introduction

-There have been plenty of studies on the optimal number of response options when there are verbal cues for each option.
-For instance, it may be that in an oral interview, i.e. with no visual cues, four or five responses are the maximum that can be handled without confusion or overload \citep{Bradburn-Norman-Sudman-Wansink-2004-questionnaire-design}.
-When the scale is explicitly numeric, as in the case of leading SWL measures and which is the focus of the present paper, there also arises a trade-off between the cognitive load imposed by a scale and the precision it allows.
+An older literature sought to determine the optimal number of response options in survey questions with verbal cues for each option.
+For instance, it may be that in an oral interview, i.e., with no visual cues, four or five responses are the maximum that can be handled without confusion or overload \citep{Bradburn-Norman-Sudman-Wansink-2004-questionnaire-design}.

-In terms of the ability of the respondent, this trade-off is between\emph{ expressive capacity, }i.e. allowing for precise responses in order to capture variability between respondents where it exists, and \emph{processing capacity, }i.e. allowing for the cognitive steps described earlier to occur without overburdening the respondent.
+When the scale is explicitly numeric, as with modern \SWL measures, there also arises a trade-off between the cognitive load imposed by a scale and the precision it allows.
+From the respondent's point of view, this trade-off is between the opportunity for self-expression and the cost of cognitive processing.
+The survey designer wishes to allow for precise responses in order to capture variability among respondents and over time, while not demanding too much.
 Overburdening would result, at best, in the respondent not fully optimizing her answer or not properly interpreting or using the given range of responses \citep{OECD-2013-guidelines-measuring-SWB}.
-Various studies on this balance have tended to favor 11-point quantitative scales over less resolved option sets (e.g. 7-point scales) as well as over nearly continuous options \citep{Alwin-SMR1997-survey-question-scales,Kroh-DRAFT2006,Saris-vanWijk-Scherpenzeel-SIR1998,OECD-2013-guidelines-measuring-SWB}.
-There may be a distinction between the cognitive load associated with several verbally-described response options, dealt with more so far in the literature, and the cognitive load of \emph{numerical precision} in a numerical scale.
-In this paper, SWL questions all have a scale that is internally defined by the respondent, except for the two end-points, which have labels such as ``completely satisfied'' and ``completely dissatisfied.''
-Beyond these two conceptual values, the task is therefore particularly quantitative, especially when there are as many as 9 or more unlabeled numerical options.
+Various studies on this balance have tended to favor 11-point quantitative scales over coarser option sets (e.g. 7-point scales) as well as over nearly continuous options \citep{Alwin-SMR1997-survey-question-scales,Kroh-DRAFT2006,Saris-vanWijk-Scherpenzeel-SIR1998,OECD-2013-guidelines-measuring-SWB,Weng-EPM2004-Likert-labels-and-number-of-options}.\footnote{Interestingly, government surveys in the USA have tended to stick with 3 or 4-point scales for \SWB questions.}